RedHatInsights/ccx-upgrades-data-eng/README.md

 Just run `docker-compose up`.
 Please, check the environment variables defined in the `ccx-upgrades-data-eng` service to learn more about how it is configured to use mocked services.

+Note that you may need to add `--build` to the `docker-compose` command if you want to rebuild the data-eng image with the latest changes.

 ### Run in an ephemeral environment